OpenZWave/node-openzwave-shared/README-events.md

 - ###### `zwave.on('node event', function(nodeid, data) {});`
 	This event gets called when a Basic set command is received by the controller.
-	This might indicate that the node has changed (eg due to manual operation) or a sensor being triggered.
-For example, anm Aeon Labs Water sensor, `data` would be 255 when activated (water detected) and 0 when deactivated.
+	This might indicate that the node has changed (eg due to manual operation using the local button or switch) or that a sensor device was triggered.
+	As an example, an Aeon Labs Water sensor will fire this event and `data` would be 255 when water is detected and 0 when it isn't.

 ## Value events:
 - ###### `zwave.on('value added', function(nodeid, commandclass, valueId){...})`